GodSagar007/GodSagar007/README.md

 <!--
   ouroboros.exe is running.
-  if you scrolled all the way here, you already know: the best vulnerabilities are the ones nobody bothered to check.
+  if you scrolled all the way here, you already know: the best work is the work nobody asked you to do.
 -->